busemorose/KarstID/README.md

 #### Recession curves

-The recession curves selection tab allows to select recession curves and apply recession model.
+The recession curves analysis tab allows to select recession curves and apply recession model.
 The recession selection is done with a slider and four buttons: